NativeScript/docs/content/index.md

 - Natural platform feel and performance characteristics
 - Improve how Platform developers can work together with JavaScript developers
 - Strengthening job market potential by allowing developers to port their skills between different environments
+- Fully open source and a member of [OpenJS Foundation](https://openjsf.org/), supporting the healthy growth of JavaScript and web technologies by providing a neutral organization to host and sustain projects, as well as collaboratively fund activities that benefit the ecosystem as a whole

 This is all facilitated by the supported platform runtimes: